Introduction: Treating Your Cat With Imidcloprid Flea Medication Such As "Advantage"

 Prepare the dose of imidacloprid

 This is one of the trickier parts of this treatment regimen.
-The adult dosage for most cats is 4 mL of the imidacloprid oil.
+The adult dosage for most cats is .4 mL of the imidacloprid oil.
 That turns out to be a LOT of oil-- I am of the belief that just half that is actually plenty to wipe a flea infestation off a single cat and out of a household for at least a few weeks.
 The oil has a vaguely unpleasant smell but an extremely unpleasant bitter taste (though apparently not considered poisonous) for cats.
 Once a cat has tasted imidacloprid it will never forget the memory of the smell.
 This is why you must act with great stealth and under cover of catnip.
 When you are ready to begin treatment, and you have withheld treats/ catnip for hours, and your cat is already quite familiar with the flea comb and you have this comb nearby, you should proceed by opening the tube of imidacloprid and emptying its contents into the glass vial.
-Now suck 2-4 mL into the syringe which should have come with your kit.
-Then turn the syringe upside down so that it is pointing upward and gently tap/ shake out any bubbles while avoiding spilling the medication out the tip.
+Now suck .2-.4 mL into the syringe which should have come with your kit.
+Then turn the syringe upside down so that it is pointing upward and gently tap/ shake out any bubbles while avoiding spilling most of the medication out the tip.
 Working the plunger up and down a bit can help with this.
-We do not want to waste any of this precious, expensive stuff, but it is VERY IMPORTANT (for reasons you will soon understand) that in the end there be no bubbles in the syringe itself!!!
+We do not want to waste this precious, expensive stuff, but it is VERY IMPORTANT (for reasons you will soon understand) that in the end there be no bubbles in the syringe itself!!!